Iodine Stain Removal Tips And Techniques

 CAUTION: Never try to remove an iodine stain with chlorine bleach.

-Further, iodine is often used as a stain, meaning that by nature it will be very difficult to remove.
+Further, iodine is often used as a stain itself, meaning that by nature it will be very difficult to remove.

-Therefore, the sooner you can treat the stain and begin the removal process, the better.
+Therefore, the sooner you can treat the spot or splatter from it and begin the removal process, the better.

 Removing Stain Caused By Iodine From Fabric

-Step 1: Flush the stained fabric with cold water, being careful not to spread the stain further.
+Step 1: Flush the fabric with cold water, being careful not to spread the stain further.

 Step 2: Make a solution of four cups of cool water, one tablespoon ammonia, and a 1/2 teaspoon of liquid laundry detergent which does not contain chlorine bleach.